 Earning potential, like employment opportunities, are determined by numerous factors, including a candidate’s work history and educational attainment, as well as specific job title, employer type and size, and regional market conditions.

 The path to a staff assistant psychologist career can begin with a bachelor’s degree in applied psychology with a concentration in clinical psychology.
 Coursework typically includes introduction to psychology, multicultural issues, crisis and conflict resolution, and physiological psychology.

-Employers can be confident that graduates of an applied psychology program are able to:
+Employers should expect graduates of an applied psychology program to be able to:

 Many employers offer opportunities for continuing education.
-It’s possible to gain an entry-level assistant psychologist job with a bachelor’s degree and use tuition assistance to pay for a master’s degree.
+It’s possible for eligible employees to gain an entry-level assistant psychologist job with a bachelor’s degree and use tuition assistance to pursue a master’s degree for career advancement.

 Considering a Staff Assistant Psychologist Career?

 If you enjoy analyzing human behavior and helping others, then working as a staff assistant psychologist could be a rewarding career.
-Along with excellent communication skills, you’ll need emotional stability, sensitivity and the ability to lead and inspire others to be successful in this field.
-A bachelor’s degree in applied psychology with a concentration in clinical psychology can be the first step to a fulfilling career in this exciting field.
+Along with excellent communication skills, you’ll need emotional stability, sensitivity, and the ability to lead and inspire others to be effective.
+A bachelor’s degree in applied psychology with a concentration in clinical psychology can be an important first step to a fulfilling career in this diverse and complex field.